greg-raven/grus/_posts/2007-04-17-guestworker-amnesty.md

 P.S.
 Illegal immigration is a weapon of mass destruction!

+Sent to:
-cc: Dianne Feinstein, Barbara Boxer
+: Dianne Feinstein, Barbara Boxer, Jerry Lewis